6 Search Engine Optimization Factors to Stay Current and Ranked

-The purpose of this article is to briefly discuss the purpose of search engine optimization and six factors search engines use when evaluating your website and determining where it should rank.
+The purpose of this article is to briefly discuss which search engine optimization factors the search engines use when evaluating your website and determining where it should rank.

 The Quick Explanation of Search Engine Optimization